kostyanoob/Epidemic-Simulator/README.md

 ## Usage

 After a successful installation, you can use the simulator to simulate the disease spread on a dataset (or a community) of your own.
+There are 2 ways to run the simulator: (1) single run using ```main.py``` and a batched run using ```batch.py```.
+The Single run performs 1 simulation "game", and provides the run summary for this run only.
+The batched execution allows repetitive evaluation of the isolation and testing techniques (with different random seeds) for a statistical significance of the experiments and for a cross-comparison betwen several isolation methods.

 For the simulator to work, you need 3 things: Excel file describing the dataset, Yaml file describing global configurations, txt file with some initial setup lines to start the simulation.
-Below, I elaborate on how these files should be stuctured (you can also just use the attached "two_clusters" dataset as a reference)
+Below, I elaborate on how these files should be stuctured (you can also just use the attached "two_clusters" dataset as a reference).
 ### (1) Excel (xlsx) spreadsheet with five (05) sheets:
 The Excel (xlsx) describes the simulated community graph, and the attributes of the individuals.
 It must contain with five (05) sheets: